 Avocado oil

 Avocado oil is produced from the fleshy pulp of the avocado fruit.
 It is usually cold-pressed and then refined.
 This process helps remove any undesirable aroma and colour and helps to enhance the shelf life of the oil.
-It is a heat-tolerant oil, so can be used in the heated oil phase when making creams and lotions.
+It is a heat-tolerant oil, so it can be used in the heated oil phase when making creams and lotions.

-Tip… Mixing Avocado oil with Oat oil and Borage oil makes for a powerfully effective dry skin serum.
+Tip… Mixing Avocado oil with Oat and Borage oil makes for a powerfully effective dry skin serum.

 Coconut oil (Fractionated Coconut oil)

-A very stable, liquid oil that has a much drier feel with less greasiness than regular coconut oil which is also often sold as coconut butter.
-It is solid coconut oil that has been steam treated to remove the unstable fatty acid chains that cause rancidity and greasiness.
+Coconut oil is a very stable, liquid oil with a much drier feel and less greasiness than regular coconut oil – which is also often sold as coconut butter.
+Solid coconut oil has been steam treated to remove the unstable fatty acid chains that cause rancidity and greasiness.
 This makes the liquid oil much more elegant and usable.

-Tip… It is frequently used to extract CBD from cannabis but for regular skincare use, try blending it with very dry-feeling oils like Rosehip or Kiwi Seed oil that are best diluted and could feel tight on the skin if used alone.
+Tip… It is frequently used to extract CBD from cannabis, but for regular skincare use, try blending it with very dry-feeling oils like Rosehip or Kiwi Seed oil that are best diluted and could feel tight on the skin if used alone.

 Grapeseed oil

-This oil is a clear yellow to light green colour with just a faint odour that is easily absorbed into the skin.
-It is non-greasy with a fine, light texture and is made by pressing the seeds of grapes which are collected from the wine-making industry – great upcycling!
-The oil is then refined and winterised, which removes some of the wax from the oil.
-This makes the finished oil clearer, lighter and much more elegant to use on the skin.
+Grapeseed oil is a clear yellow to light green colour with a faint odour easily absorbed into the skin.
+It is non-greasy with a fine, light texture and is made by pressing the grapes’ seeds collected from the wine-making industry – great upcycling!

 Hazelnut oil

-Hemp seed oil
+Hemp Seed oil

 Jojoba oil

-Tip… It makes a great oil cleanser when blended with Castor oil and try blending it with a light oil like Rosehip or Chia Seed oil.
+Tip… It makes a great oil cleanser when blended with Castor oil, and try blending it with a light oil like Rosehip or Chia Seed oil.

 Olive oil

 Olive oil is a good choice for people with psoriasis or eczema, as it helps to soothe inflamed skin.
-It is heat stable so perfect for the heated oil stage when making creams and lotions.
+It is heat stable and perfect for the heated oil stage when making creams and lotions.
 The fatty portions in the oil can solidify when the oil gets very cold – simply warm gently to restore the fatty portion to normal.

 Tip… Blending Olive oil with Calendula oil makes a very soothing combination that heals chapped skin.